mkonicek/coding-time/content/blog/meetings/index.md

 #### Conclusion

 The 10 points above are the bare minimum to have good meetings.
-Each of my teams at Facebook was at 10/10 constantly, except that one time we didn’t timebox topics.

 What’s your score?
 Can you go to 10/10?
 Try it!
 In my experience people really enjoy meetings done this way.